Ghostintheshell-iuseArchbtw/NightShadeOPs/README.md

 ###THIS TOOL IS UNDERDEVELOPMENT
 ## Introduction

-The Exploit Automation Toolkit provides a collection of scripts written in Python for automating various tasks involved in penetration testing and exploit development.
+The NightShadeOps Toolkit provides a collection of scripts written in Python for automating various tasks involved in penetration testing and exploit development.

 ## Functionality